harimau99/DevCon-iOS/Readme.md

 In iOS, take a look at the apps made by Apple, Apple actually ask us to learn from them.
 Then make ours.
 From the design to architecture to accessibility, there are plenty of things to learn.

-On this project we will build a tab bar app, with touching with
+On this project we will build a tab bar app.

+Learn through this app.

 # Swift